-FISCH UMBRELLA FUND -FISCH CONVEX MULTI ASSET FUND
+FISCH UMBRELLA FUND FISCH CONVEX MULTI ASSET FUND

-Deadline for subscriptions / redemptions 09:00 CET For applications placed with distributors in Switzerland apply in order to ensure timely forwarding to the Transfer the respective distributor.
-Currency of the sub-fund EUR Share classes currently offered and corresponding benchmarks see Annex II to the Appendices to the Sales Prospectus Sub-fund launch date 2 June 2014
+For applications placed with distributors in Switzerland and abroad, earlier deadlines may apply in order to ensure timely forwarding to the Transfer Agent.
+These can be obtained from the respective distributor.

+Sub-fund launch date 2 June 2014